CP Violation in the $B_s^0$ system: The system

 All in all the HQE has been experimentally proven to be very successful and one could try next to test its applicability also for charm-physics, see e.g. \cite{Lenz:2013aua,Bobrowski:2010xg} for some recent investigations.
-Charm studies would be very helpful for studying the intrinsic uncertainties of the HQE.
-Having more confidence in the validity of HQE, it can now also be applied to quantities that are sensitive to new physics, in particular to the semi-leptonic CP asymmetries, which will be discussed in Section \ref{CPVmix}. \\ According to the HQE, $\Gamma_{12}^s$ can be expanded as a power series in the inverse of the heavy $b$-quark mass and the strong coupling:
+Charm studies would be very helpful for assessing the intrinsic uncertainties of the HQE.
+Having more confidence in the validity of HQE, it can now also be applied to quantities that are sensitive to new physics, in particular to the semileptonic CP asymmetries, which will be discussed in Section \ref{CPVmix}.
+A very recent study of the possible size of duality violating effects (i.e. deviations from the HQE expectations) can be found in \cite{Jubb:2016mvq}.